aurielfournier/CV/Auriel_Fournier_CV.md

 **Fournier, AMV,** Shave, A, Fischer, J, Siegrist, J, Ray, J, Chesky, T, MacIntosh, M, Fraser, K. *Testing the island habitat-selection hypothesis in a long-distance migratory songbird*

-**Fournier, AMV,** Mengel, DC, Gbur, E, Raedeke, A, Krementz, D.G. *Evaluating tradeoffs in the response of Sora and waterfowl to the timing of early autumn wetland inundationn*

 Weitzel, SL`#`, Cooper, RJ, Walker, J, Rush, SA, **Fournier, AMV,** Woodrey, MS *Habitat use of five wintering salt marsh birds in the Northern Gulf of Mexico*